talksik/blog/_posts/2024-03-30-paradigm-shifts.md

 Paradigm shifts are endless.
 We take them for granted, but when you first felt them, you knew it was something special.
 It's not words, it's a feeling.
 It's a feeling that you can't describe, but you know it's something that will change the world.

 ## It's not "businesses"
-It's all layers of abstractions in society.
+Paradigm shifts happen at all layers of abstractions in society.

 ## How are they created?
 Who knows?